 This course is designed to introduce students to the growing service industry of Sports and Entertainment.
-Real-life examples and problems are presented in sponsorship and marketing plans for actual sports and entertainment events.
-Students are also encouraged to participate in DECA (a high school association of marketing students.
+Real life examples and problems are presented in the areas of marketing foundations, economics, selling, promotion, channel management and career development.
+Students will produce sponsorship and marketing plans for actual sports and entertainment events.
+These topics are reinforced through hands-on experiences in either Waterford Mott's Shipyard or Kettering's Captains' Corner.
+Students are also encouraged to participate in DECA (a high school association of marketing students) and a fundraising sales project to reinforce marketing skills.
+Sports and Entertainment Marketing prepares students to study business at the college level, as all business degree programs require one or more courses in marketing.
+It also prepares students for a wide variety of entry level marketing jobs.
 Successful completion of this course may qualify students for college credit through articulation programs with postsecondary schools.
 See page 11 for details.

-Prerequisite: Successful completion of Marketing I
+Prerequisite: Successful completion of Marketing I and II